isomerpages/moe-ast-moehc/_school-histories/Schools/Yuhua Primary School.md

 Here is where we grow and serve<br>
 With a strong passion for life<br>
-With strength in character that takes us far
+With strength in character that takes us far<br>

-Creative in our thoughts<br>
-Innovative in our ways<br>
+Creative in our thoughts Innovative in our ways<br>
-Yuhua is where we grow our heart and mind

-Rise above all<br>
-Illuminate and dazzle<br>
-Yuhualites stand tall<br>
-With love and light to lead us

-Rise above all<br>
-Yuhua is where we grow our heart and mind<br>
+Yuhua is where we grow our hearts and minds<br> Rise above all Illuminate and dazzle<br>
-Yuhua our home it’s here that we belong
+Yuhualites stand tall With love and light to lead us<br> Rise above all Yuhua is where we grow our hearts and minds Yuhua our home it’s here that we belong <br>

-United as one Yuhua<br>
+United as one Yuhua <br>
-Life-long learners we’ll be<br>
-Hand in hand, we can achieve our goals
+Life-long learners we’ll be Hand in hand, we can achieve our goals<br>
 Together we will strive<br>
 Forever do our best!<br>
-Yuhua is where we grow our heart and mind<br>
-Yuhua our home it’s here that we belong
+Yuhua is where we grow our hearts and minds<br> Yuhua our home it’s here that we belong